Ubuntu, Ruby, ruby-install, chruby, Rails and You05 Oct 2014

 Building native extensions.
 This could take a while...
 ERROR: Error installing mysql2: ERROR: Failed to build gem native extension. /home/ryan/.rubies/ruby-2.3.0/bin/ruby extconf.rb checking for ruby/thread.h... yes checking for rb_thread_call_without_gvl() in ruby/thread.h... yes checking for rb_thread_blocking_region()... yes checking for rb_wait_for_single_fd()... yes checking for rb_hash_dup()... yes checking for rb_intern3()... yes checking for mysql_query() in -lmysqlclient... no checking for main() in -lm... yes checking for mysql_query() in -lmysqlclient... no checking for main() in -lz... yes checking for mysql_query() in -lmysqlclient... no checking for main() in -lsocket... no checking for mysql_query() in -lmysqlclient... no checking for main() in -lnsl... yes checking for mysql_query() in -lmysqlclient... no checking for main() in -lmygcc... no checking for mysql_query() in -lmysqlclient... no *** extconf.rb failed *** Could not create Makefile due to some reason, probably lack of necessary libraries and/or headers.
 Check the mkmf.log file for more details.
 You may need configuration options.

 Install this package using

-sudo apt-get install libmysqlclient-dev.
+sudo apt-get install libmysqlclient-dev and then the

 Similar to the